scharris/sqljson-query/docs/README.md

 }
 ```

+For a step-by-step guide to setting up the tool and progressively building and executing queries like the above
-To build and execute queries like the above against an actual example database, see [the tutorial](tutorial.md).
+against an actual example database, see [the tutorial](tutorial.md).

 ## Setup